MuhammadSwa/obsidian_rofi/README.md

 ---

-There are others things I do with bash. functions like quick-capture,quick-append,search-query,open
+There are others things I do with bash. functions like quick-capture,quick-append,search-query,open.
+I just wanted this to be quickly share this maybe someone find it useful for their obsidian workflow

+- Of course if you are going to use it there are some variables that you need to change like the vaultPath var for example

 ---